top of page

 Seminar Overview

 The Overseas Faculty Development Seminar in Indonesia offers an immersive and transformative experience for educators seeking to broaden their understanding of Indonesian culture, history, and contemporary issues.
-Organized by the Council of American Overseas Research Centers (CAORC) in collaboration with the American Institute for Indonesian Studies (AIFIS), this seminar aims to provide faculty members with insights and firsthand experiences that can enrich their teaching and research, enhancing participants' knowledge of Indonesia's diverse society.
+Organized by the Council of American Overseas Research Centers (CAORC) in collaboration with the American Institute for Indonesian Studies (AIFIS), this seminar aims to provide faculty members with insights and firsthand experiences that can enrich their teaching and research, enhancing participants' knowledge of Indonesian society.

-Indonesia’s national motto, Bhinneka Tunggal Ika (“Unity in Diversity”), exemplifies how cultural and ecological diversity contribute to social and cultural cohesion globally.
 As an archipelagic society spanning over 17,000 islands across the Indo-Pacific, Indonesia connects communities through shared traditions and innovations.
 The AIFIS OFDS program offers participants the opportunity to experience Indonesia’s rich cultural paradigms firsthand.
 Through visits to key cities like Jakarta and Yogyakarta on the island of Java, along with an excursion to the Eastern Islands, participants will explore how the world's largest Islamic society integrates both public and religious education, while gaining insights into global English and modern technical fields.

 Seminar dates: July 11 - 25, 2025*